burke-lab/NatSus2020/README.md

 Script 09 generates figure 4

-Script 10 processes data for figure 5 (script 00 must be run first. slow, >5 min if you run 1,000 iterations)
+Script 10 processes data for figure 5 (script 00 must be run first. estiamted runtime >5 min if you run 1,000 iterations)

 Script 11 plots figure 5 (> 1 min if you run 1,000 iterations)